Britain's Beer Alliance

 Agencies: Havas London, Universal Music Group and Cake.

 We partnered our client Sharp’s Brewery with the charity, Surfers Against Sewage to help raise awareness of one of the biggest global environmental threats of our time, ocean plastic pollution.
 Touching on the Cornish roots of the brand, we enlisted Universal Music’s Nick Mulvey to create ‘Ocean Vinyl’, the first playable vinyl made from reclaimed ocean plastic from Cornish beaches.
 It turned the idea of single-use plastic, something that is constantly surrounded by negative press, into something positive; a way of spreading the charity’s message as well as encouraging people to help clean up the UK’s coastline.
 The Ocean Vinyl was a huge success: Sky News described the vinyl as a ‘work of art’.
 The vinyl sold out in 3 minutes of initial release, with the campaign having 24 million media impressions.
-Agencies: Havas London, One Green Bean and Universal Music Group.

 In 2018, the BBC united their audio offerings into one personalised app and website, creating BBC Sounds.
-As their biggest product launch in over a decade, we worked with them to deliver ‘The London Ear'.
+As their biggest product launch, in over a decade, we worked with them to deliver ‘The London Ear'.
 In an epic activation, we branded 6 pods of the London Eye and managed a live broadcast show in each.
-While also taking over neighbouring County Hall to project a 60 second lighting and audio show to promote the app.
+While also taking over neighboring County Hall to project a 60 second projection, lighting and audio show to promote the app.
 BBC Sounds reached 47 million people in the first week, equating to circa 70% reach of the British public for the campaign as a whole.